 Bank of Ireland Mortgage Bank (the Issuer) was incorporated in Ireland on 21 May 2004 as a public limited company under the name Bank of Ireland Mortgage Bank Public Limited Company with registration number 386415.
 It was subsequently re-registered as a public unlimited company under the name Bank of Ireland Mortgage Bank on 23 June 2004.
-The Issuer, on 19 February 2016, adopted a new constitution in accordance with the Companies Act 2014 (the Companies Act).
+The Issuer, on 19 February 2016, adopted a new constitution in accordance with the Companies Act 2014 (as amended) (the Companies Act).
 The Issuer obtained an Irish banking licence under the Irish Central Bank Act, 1971 (as amended) and was registered as a designated mortgage credit institution under the Asset Covered Securities Act, 2001 (the 2001 Act) on 1 July 2004.

-As an Irish licensed bank and a designated mortgage credit institution, the Issuer operates under, and is regulated by the Central Bank pursuant to the Central Bank Acts 1942 to 2014 (as may be amended from time to time) and the Asset Covered Securities Acts 2001 and 2007 (as amended, the ACS Acts) and by the European Central Bank (the ECB) pursuant to Council Regulation (EU) No 1024/2013 of 15 October 2013 conferring specific tasks on the European Central Bank concerning policies relating to the prudential supervision of credit institutions (the SSM Regulation).
+As an Irish licensed bank and a designated mortgage credit institution, the Issuer operates under, and is regulated by the Central Bank pursuant to the Central Bank Acts 1942 to 2019 (as may be amended from time to time) and the Asset Covered Securities Acts 2001 and 2007 (as amended, the ACS Acts) and by the European Central Bank (the ECB) pursuant to Council Regulation (EU) No 1024/2013 of 15 October 2013 conferring specific tasks on the European Central Bank concerning policies relating to the prudential supervision of credit institutions.

-The Issuer's principal executive and registered offices are located at New Century House, Mayor Street Lower, I.F.S.C, Dublin 1, Ireland.
+The Issuer's principal executive and registered offices are located at 40 Mespil Road, Dublin 4, Ireland.